Recurring Saturday Night Live characters and sketches introduced 2005–06: Target Lady

 Kristen Wiig plays a nerdy, dowdy, rather dim middle-aged woman, who is extremely proud to be a Target cashier.
 She has an awestruck reverence for her employer, although she struggles to comprehend some basic facts, such as understanding that its logo (referred to as "the Target circles") represents a stylized bullseye.
 She speaks with a strange, unidentifiable accent, pronouncing long vowel sounds with an extra "r"; for example, "Target" becomes "Terget."
 (When Justin Timberlake complains that his lips are chapped and swollen, she remarks that it makes him look like "Angelina Jerlerr".)

 As she rings up each customer, she becomes enamored with one of the items they're purchasing and rushes off into the store to find one herself, while the puzzled customer waits.
 She particularly loves candles ("kerndels"), and any customer with a candle among their purchases will send her into a giddy, babbling flutter.

 The character was inspired by a brief conversation between Wiig and a clerk at a Los Angeles Target store, although Wiig said she was influenced by "just the accent, nothing [the clerk] actually said."
 Wiig originated the character while at The Groundlings, and performed it as part of her audition for SNL in 2005.
 "When I first did the Target lady at Groundlings, it was just a black box and me," she said in an interview.
 "And then the first time I showed up on set and there was a Target set with a cash register, I teared up a little bit."

+In 2024, Wiig reprised her character for commercials for Target.